moreschifio17/moreschifio17/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Laravel Framework
-- 🌱 I’m currently learning Laravel Framework, Heroku, Firebase
+- 🌱 I’m currently learning Laravel Framework, Django Framework, Heroku, Firebase
 - 📫 How to reach me: Twitter: @moreschifio17